On the use of ferroelectric material in the detection of dark matter axions: Introduction

-In this paper we propose novel electrical tuning systems for axion dark matter searches studied in the RADES project scenario.
-In contrast to mechanical tuning, electrical tuning can provide an avenue that is less prone to mechanical failures (it avoids movable parts in a cryogenic environment, for example) and thus complements and expands existing techniques.
-Another advantage of this kind of tuning for multi-cavity systems is the ability to independently adjust the different cavity frequencies and coupling values to maintain the correct mode structure and electromagnetic field pattern (which could improve also the form factor).
-In addition, the mechanical tuning does not behave well in scalability when we evolve our haloscopes to higher frequencies (for example from X-band to Ku-band).
-This issue might be solved with the electrical tuning proposed in this work.\\
+In this manuscript we propose novel electrical tuning systems for axion dark matter searches studied in the RADES project scenario.
+In contrast to mechanical tuning, electrical tuning can provide a system that is less prone to mechanical failures (it avoids movable parts in a cryogenic environment, for example) and thus complements and expands existing techniques.
+Another advantage of this kind of tuning for multi-cavity systems is the ability to independently adjust the different cavity frequencies and interresonator coupling values to maintain the correct modal structure and electromagnetic field pattern (which could improve also the form factor).
+In addition, the mechanical tuning does not behave well in scalability when these haloscopes are designed at higher frequencies (for example from X-band to Ku-band).
+This issue might be solved with the electrical tuning systems proposed in this work.\\

-Different tunable technologies have been studied by the authors to implement an electrical tuning system in our haloscopes: dielectrics, ferromagnetics, ferroelectrics, liquid crystals, piezoelectrics, microelectromechanical systems (MEMS), composite ceramics based on mixtures of ferroelectrics, and semiconductors (varactors).
-However, due to the high requirements imposed in an axion detection system (cryogenic temperatures, high static magnetic field level, and low losses), the most promising is the ferroelectric technology.
-This kind of dielectrics provides a permittivity change with temperature or bias voltage, so the idea is to load our haloscopes with such ferroelectrics and then modify its relative electrical permittivity $\varepsilon_r$ to produce a frequency shift.
-From a qualitative point of view we can use the equation of the resonant frequencies of a completely filled rectangular cavity:
+Different tuning technologies have been studied by the authors to implement an electrical tuning system in our haloscopes: dielectrics, ferromagnetics, ferroelectrics, liquid crystals, piezoelectrics, microelectromechanical systems (MEMS), composite ceramics based on mixtures of ferroelectrics and semiconductors (varactors) \cite{Cameron}.
+However, due to the high requirements imposed in an axion detection system (cryogenic temperatures, high static magnetic field level, and low losses), the most promising is the ferroelectric technology, which could work in this environment.
+This kind of dielectric material provides a permittivity change with temperature or bias DC voltage, so the idea is to load the haloscope with such material and then modify its relative electric permittivity $\varepsilon_r$ to produce a frequency shift.
+As a first order approximation, we can use the equation of the resonant frequencies of a completely filled homogeneous rectangular cavity: